indieweb/wordpress-micropub/readme.txt

 == Upgrade Notice ==

+= Version 2.2.0 =

+The Micropub plugin will no longer function without the IndieAuth plugin installed.

 = Version 2.0.0 =

 This version changes the Micropub endpoint URL as it now uses the REST API.
 You may have to update any third-parties that have cached this info.